 It is the philosophy of the Superior-Greenstone District School Board that the Early Identification procedure will occur in each elementary school.
-The Early Identification procedure is done by the Kindergarten and teachers to assist them in assessing the child's learning needs in order that appropriate programming may take place.
+The Early Identification procedure is done by the Kindergarten teachers to assist them in assessing the child's learning needs in order to provide appropriate programming.